rbouckaert/transmission/doc/tutorial/README.md

 > * Click the `Priors` panel.
 > * Change the default Yule Model for tree prior to `Transmission`.
+> * New priors appear for the block-count, block-start and end, transmission tree origin and population size.
+> * Set the lower bound for population size to 0.1.
-> * New priors appear for the block-count, block-start and end, and for transmission tree population size.
-Click on the triangle next to `Tree.t:roetzer40` to show the parameter so the `Transmission` tree likelihood.
+> * Click on the triangle next to `Tree.t:roetzer40` to show the parameter so the `Transmission` tree likelihood.
 > * Go to the population size prior (at the bottom), open the distribution by clicking the triangle next to the prior, and set the lower bound to 0.1 (this prevents the tree collapsing).

 <figure>